tajveez-73/commerce-php/src/pages/module-reference/module-media-gallery-renditions.md

 # Magento_MediaGalleryRenditions module

-The Magento_MediaGalleryRenditions module implements height and width fields for media gallery items.
+The Magento_MediaGalleryRenditions module implements height and width fields for for media gallery items.

-## Installation details

-For information about module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).

 ## Extensibility